-- o the time remaining until the securities mature, - interest and yield rates in the market, - o the availability of comparable instruments, - o the composition of the underlying indices and changes in the constituent stocks of such indices, and - o any actual or anticipated changes in our credit ratings or credit spreads.
+- o the time remaining until the securities mature, - o interest and yield rates in the market, - the availability of comparable instruments, - o the composition of the underlying indices and changes in the constituent stocks of such indices, and - o any actual or anticipated changes in our credit ratings or credit spreads.

 Some or all of these factors will influence the price that you will receive if you sell your securities prior to maturity.
 Generally, the longer the time remaining to maturity, the more the market price of the securities will be affected by the other factors described above.
-In particular, if either underlying index has closed near or below its coupon barrier level, and especially if either underlying index has closed near or below its downside threshold level, the market value of the securities is expected to decrease substantially and you may have to sell your securities at a substantial discount from the stated principal amount of \$1,000 per security.
+In particular, if any underlying index has closed near or below its coupon barrier level, and especially if any underlying index has closed near or below its downside threshold level, the market value of the securities is expected to decrease substantially and you may have to sell your securities at a substantial discount from the stated principal amount of \$1,000 per security.

-You cannot predict the future performance of either underlying index based on its historical performance.
-The value of either underlying index may decrease and be below the coupon barrier level for such index on each observation date so that you will receive no return on your investment, and one or both underlying indices may close below the respective downside threshold level(s) on the final observation date so that you lose more than 50% or all of your initial investment in the securities.
+You cannot predict the future performance of any of the underlying indices based on their historical performance.
+The values of one or more underlying indices may decrease and be below the respective coupon barrier level(s) on each observation date so that you will receive no return on your investment, and one or more underlying indices may close below the respective downside threshold barrier level(s) on the final observation date so that you lose more than 40% or all of your initial investment in the securities.
 There can be no assurance that the closing value of each underlying index will be at or above the respective coupon barrier level on any observation date so that you will receive a coupon payment on the securities for the applicable interest period or that they will be at or above their respective downside threshold levels on the final observation date so that you do not suffer a significant loss on your initial investment in the securities.
-See "Russell 2000® Index Historical Performance" and "EURO STOXX 50® Index Historical Performance" below.
+See "S&P 500® Index Historical Performance," "Russell 2000® Index Historical Performance" and "EURO STOXX 50® Index Historical Performance" below.